ladybug-tools/ladybug-legacy/resources/Ladybug Grahpic Standards.md

 2) Descriptions of component inputs should include the folling information:

-* What data type users should input (ie. number, point, brep)
+* What data type users should input (ie. number, point, brep).
-* What the input represents for the component
+* What the input represents for the component.
-* If the input is meant to take the output of another Ladybug component, this other component should be referenced in the descrition.
+* If the input is meant to take the output of another Ladybug component, this other component should be referenced in the description.
+* If the input has a default value when nothing is connected, this must be included in the description.

 3) All inputs of components will use the following convention of '_' placement for communicating with the user about their importantance: